 In fact, the media did criticize Obama’s missteps in Havana – like chummily attending a baseball game with Castro.

-But the larger point is that it’s the height of rubiocrisy to call Obama’s Cuba diplomacy “disgraceful” but go milquetoast on Trump’s Korea diplomacy – a summit with a regime that starves its people to pay for its nukes – with a disingenuous tweet saying: Well, yeah, I’ve got some concerns about it, but Donald deserves a chance here.
+But the larger point is that it’s the height of rubiocrisy to call Obama’s Cuba diplomacy “disgraceful” but go milquetoast on Trump’s Korea diplomacy – a summit with a regime that starves its people to pay for its nukes.
+It's especially rubiocritical to do it with a disingenuous tweet saying: Well, yeah, I’ve got some concerns about it, but Donald deserves a chance here.

 And that’s where rubiocrisy becomes a broader problem for U.S. relations with the western hemisphere.
 Latin Americans have long viewed Washington’s own rubiocrisy – its policy of not tightening the screws on communist China because it knows it can’t, but tightening the screws on communist Cuba because it knows it can – as an indicator of how the U.S. treats not just the island but the whole region.